All Episodes

 We've broken this up.

-There are 11 bites of the drive-by's taking a clip of me from last week, laughing.
+There are 11 bites of the drive-bys taking a clip of me from last week laughing.

-I really I was uncontrollably laughing over two things.
+Really, I was uncontrollably laughing over two things.

 One was a New York Daily, I mean, this story was just over the top.

-The people at New York Daily literally outraged that I had pointed out that the agriculture department was granting money to lesbians if they would go farm.
+The people at New York Daily literally outraged that I had pointed out that the Agriculture Department was granting money to lesbians if they would go farm.

-They thought it was just atrocious what I was saying, and all I was doing is reporting an actual news story.
+And all I was doing is reporting an actual news story.

 And then Trump does his supposed flip-flop on deporting illegal immigrants.

-And I noticed that it wasn't hurting Trump among his supporters, and I just I started laughing again, and I said, who would have believed?
+And I noticed that it wasn't hurting Trump among his supporters.

 It's still funny now when you think about it.